How to Align WGS84 to Local CRS in Python for Carbon Mapping

 return gdf_projected

 This logic guarantees that every geometry is reprojected using a verified transformation path, area is computed in metric units, and distortion remains within audit-acceptable bounds.
-For regional carbon projects spanning multiple UTM zones, switch to an Albers Equal Area Conic or Lambert Azimuthal Equal Area projection to maintain continuous area preservation.
+For regional carbon projects spanning multiple UTM zones, switch to an Albers Equal-Area Conic or Lambert Azimuthal Equal-Area projection to maintain continuous area preservation — the same equal-area constraint that governs spatial modeling and carbon stock validation downstream.

 Compliance Gating & Audit Trail Generation

 Carbon registries require immutable lineage tracking for spatial data.
 Every transformation must record the source CRS, target CRS, transformation operations, grid files used, timestamp, and distortion metrics.
-The following routine attaches an audit-ready lineage dictionary to the GeoDataFrame and exports it alongside the spatial payload:
+The following routine attaches an audit-ready lineage dictionary to the GeoDataFrame and exports it alongside the spatial payload, satisfying MRV data lineage requirements:

 from datetime import datetime, timezone